twbs/bootstrap/docs/4.0/components/modal.md

 ### Accessibility

 Be sure to add `role="dialog"` and `aria-labelledby="..."`, referencing the modal title, to `.modal`, and `role="document"` to the `.modal-dialog` itself.
 Additionally, you may give a description of your modal dialog with `aria-describedby` on `.modal`.

+The `autofocus` attribute may be given to inputs and buttons in modals.
+By default, when not on a touch-device, focus will be given to the autofocus input/button when the modal is shown.

+By default, keyboard left & right arrow-keys can be used to focus buttons within the modal (ie change between "close" and "save").

 ### Embedding YouTube videos